 How about taking it a step further and run or cycle??
 Get fit in the process!
 I’ve just read a book on a guy doing 100+ mile ultra runs for fun.
 I’m not suggesting that but it does open the doors to what we can achieve and the level that we currently operate at.
 A 5-mile cycle, for example, could be a beautiful habit to get in to for many reasons.

-2. Say Goodbye to Fossil Fuels
+2. go remote and Say Goodbye to Fossil Fuels

 Or a decreased consumption anyway.
 This all ties in with above as without a commute (or at least a decreased and adapted one), we will cut back on the millions of gallons of gas/petrol being emitted into the atmosphere.

 This will also lead to a lessened impact on infrastructure.
 Roads need to be built and maintained, repaired and expanded.
 Not only does remote work reduce the amount of traffic at peak times, but it also lessens the intensity of any damage caused.